stevecam62/cooperation/README.md

 Another aspect of fairness is reward.
 Getting fair rewards from cooperation is probably more flexible than fairness in contributed effort, people will volunteer time to some organisations.
 Individuals may see a cooperative as a way to gain non-financial rewards that they cannot achieve individually.
 So in terms of cooperation generally and in forming and operating a cooperative specifically, this flexibility in rewards needs to be considered and managed carefully.

+## Implementation

+This project uses the Java web-application framework [Apache Isis](http://isis.apache.org).

+It can be enhanced relatively easily by customising its Java Domain Model and/or integrating standard modules from the [Incode Platform](http://platform.incode.org).

 Stephen Cameron 17/11/2017